michael-ross-ven/vengeance/README.md

 (TODO: cleanup typos in this readme)

 Values stored as list of lists (ie, a matrix) should be able to be easily managed with pure Python,
 without the need for a massive or complex library.
 One nice-to-have in this kind of data however, would be to make each row in the matrix accessible by column names instead of by integer indices, eg

     for row in matrix:
-        row[17]              (what's in that 18th column again?)
+        row[17]              # What's in that 18th column again?
+Did any of the columns get reordered?

     for row in matrix:
-        row.customer_id
+        row.customer_id      # Oh, duh

 #### Two possible approaches for implementing this "nice-to-have" feature are: